AWS Lambda With Wasabi

 1. Start with creating a bucket in the Wasabi account and upload that large data file.

-For this example, we are using the same bucket from earlier called "pankaj-lambda-test-with-wasabi" in the us-east-2 region.
-Our sample file is shown below, you can download this file at the bottom of this article for reference
+For this example, we are using the same bucket from earlier called "lambda-wasabi" in the us-east-2 region.
+Our sample file is shown below, and you can download this file at the bottom of this article for reference

 Our goal with this Lambda function is to only get: